harryjun-ustc/MindFace/face detection/RetinaFace/README.md

 | Mxnet | 94.86% | 93.87% | 88.33% |
 | Mxnet(original image scale) | 94.97% | 93.89% | 82.27% |

-## WiderFace Val Performance in single scale When using Mobilenet0.25 as backbone net.
+## WiderFace Val Performance in single scale When using Mobilenet0.25 as backbone.
 | Style | easy | medium | hard |
 |:-|:-:|:-:|:-:|
 | MindSpore (same parameter with Mxnet) | 88.62% | 86.96% | 79.93% |